cybercryptio/d1-client-dotnet/Encryptonize.Client/README.md

 dotnet test tests/Encryptonize.Client.Tests/Encryptonize.Client.Tests.csproj
 ```

-To build and run a Dockerized instance of the Encryptonize Core service and run the tests against it you can use the make target from [`encryptonize-premium`](https://github.com/cyber-crypt-com/encryptonize-premium/blob/master/encryption-service/makefile):
+To build and run a Dockerized instance of the Encryptonize Service and run the tests against it you can use the make target from [`encryptonize-premium`](https://github.com/cyber-crypt-com/encryptonize-premium/blob/master/encryption-service/makefile):
 ```
 make dotnet-tests
 ```